Your Guide to Success As a Social Media Manager

 You Matter More Than Ever

-Let’s start with why it’s an incredibly exciting time to be a social media manager (SMM).
+Let’s start with why it’s an incredibly relevant time to be a social media manager (SMM).
 If you’re a great SMM, you wield great power.
 After all, you’re master of a medium that confounds and even intimidates many.
-And your role has been elevated now that social media has changed the way business gets done.
+And your role has been elevated now that social media (and virtual communities) have changed the way business is done.

 Understanding the power of social media, professionals use it to: